Bogdan Wozniak, Slawomir Kaczmarek

 As far as the samples from Jurata are concerned, seasonal variations in energy values and lipid content are observed when the highest total energy values and lipid content were recorded at the beginning of the growing season during April and May – between 14.0 and 10.8 J mg-1 DW – for total energy and between 6.0 and 5.0% of DW for lipid content.
 After this time, these values started to decrease and fluctuated between 8.2 and 10.5 J mg-1 DW for total energy and between 2.5 and 3.7% of DW for lipid content.
 The values of ash fluctuated within a wide range between 12.2 and 27.5% of DW; here, the highest values were recorded at the end of the growing season and the lowest values at its beginning.

-Moreover different values were recorded for energy, organic matter, ash and lipid content in samples collected from different stations on the coast of the Gulf of Gdansk during September, where the highest total energy values and lipid content were recorded in the samples from Chalpy followed by those from Jurata – 9.9 and 9.5 J mg-1 DW for total energy and 3.4 and 3.5% of DW for lipid content respectively.
+Moreover different values were recorded for energy, organic matter, ash and lipid content in samples collected from different stations on the coast of the Gulf of Gdańsk during September, where the highest total energy values and lipid content were recorded in the samples from Chalpy followed by those from Jurata - 9.9 and 9.5 J mg-1 DW for total energy and 3.4 and 3.5% of DW for lipid content respectively.

-on the pelagic system of the Gulf of Gdansk in 1994.
+The hydrochemical and biological impact of the river Vistula on the pelagic system of the Gulf of Gdańsk in 1994.
 Part 1.
+Variability in nutrient concentrations

 Oceanologia 1995, no. 37 (2), pp. 181–205